 $9.99 on Google Play · Privacy-first · Works alongside your usual keyboard

 Type a short trigger.
 SpeedKee fills in the rest.
-Perfect for email signatures, addresses, and phrases you write all the time.
+Perfect for replies, addresses, signatures, and anything you write all the time.

 SpeedKee can open links to favorites, such as a favorite photo link, document, map, video, product, or online file, when the app provides a URL.